30 Things You Need to Throw Out ASAP

 You may be a fan of the way they make your house or car smell, but air fresheners can contain serious toxins called phthalates—and many don’t even list them as an active ingredient.
 According to the Natural Resources Defense Council, those toxins can easily affect hormones and reproductive health, especially in children.
 Side effects for men included lower testosterone levels, decreased sperm counts, and lower sperm quality.

 Tupperware, Gladware, Snapware, you name it—everyone has a collection of plastic containers.
 They’re great for storing leftovers, but studies show these can contain high levels of bisphenol-A (BPA), a toxin frequently found in plastics.
 Even in low doses, it can have a significant impact on hormonal balance and the brain.
 Make sure to never use plastic containers in the microwave unless they are labeled microwave safe.
-Try using glass or stainless steel containers instead.
+Try using glass containers instead.

 Old contact lens case

 If you’re neglecting the case you store your contacts in, you’re risking an eye infection according to optometrist Reecha Kampani, OD, from Cleveland Clinic.
 She advises throwing out your solution daily and replacing the lens case once every three months.
 Using a case for too long can add to pathogen build-up, leading to potential scarring and vision loss.
-These are things you should never throw in the recycling bin.

 Clogged air filters